CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-jenkins-blueprint.md

 <img alt="Jenkins Logo" src="../images/bitnami_logos/jenkins-stack-110x117-7ed1d23148c869ee6aa6831a71ad9588.png" style="border:0;float:right;max-width:250px">

-After reading this article, the reader should feel comfortable deploying the Jenkins stack by Bitnami.
+After reading this article, the reader should feel comfortable deploying the Jenkins stack (version 1.613-0) by Bitnami.

 <a href="https://bitnami.com/" rel="no-follow">Bitnami</a> has integrated their <a href="https://bitnami.com/stack/jenkins" rel="no-follow">Jenkins stack</a> with the CenturyLink Cloud platform with a single-click deploy solution.
 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this Jenkins solution.